-- 1) The share allowance is settled once a year, within 30 days after the General Meeting that closes the given business year, and in respect of 50% of the shares the beneficiaries are subject to an extended holding obligation (prohibition on sale) up to the end of their mandates. - 2) Until 13 April 2018, the honorarium was transferred to Groupama S.A. - 3) From 13 April 2018, the honorarium was transferred to Groupama S.A.
+- 1) The share allowance is settled once a year, within 30 days after the General Meeting that closes the given business year, and in respect of 50% of the shares the beneficiaries are subject to an extended holding obligation (prohibition on sale) up to the end of their mandates. - 2) Since 12 April 2019 in the position of Deputy Chairman (was already a member of the Board of Directors before that; in this position his honorarium was 800 OTP ordinary shares / month) - 3) The honorarium was transferred to Groupama S.A. - 4) Until 12 April 2019 - 5) Since 12 April 2019

-1.10.
+1.11.
 Evaluation of the work of the Board of Directors, the Supervisory Board and the management

-In accordance with the expectations of the supervisory authority, the execution capabilities of the Board of Directors, the Supervisory Board and the management were evaluated with respect to the affected managers, in the framework of the 2018 annual performance evaluation.
+In accordance with the expectations of the supervisory authority, the execution capabilities of the Board of Directors, the Supervisory Board and the management were evaluated with respect to the affected managers, in the framework of the 2019 annual performance evaluation.
 The evaluation was performed along the following dimensions: business thinking, business and operational development, governance, relationship and resource management, integrity and personal drive.
 Based on the results of the evaluation, no issue has arisen that would necessitate action.